nickgarlis/probot-profanity/README.md

 # pulls:
 #   markComment: >
 #   This issue has been automatically marked as inappropriate because
 #   it contains forbidden words.
-It will be closed if no further edition
+It will be closed if no further edit
 #   occurs.
 Thank you for your contributions.

 # issues: